UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 This doesn't apply if you use SSL (with Let's Encrypt or others) with your own domain name (see below).

+### SSL

+If you have a mailserver container it has it's own ssl-sert-snakeoil certificates - you may want to copy the files to a mounted volume and add them to the respective locations in this projects directory `etc/ssl/`.

+They are reused on the next `docker build` and your mail clients should only comply on the first connection to the mailserver with that certificate.

 ## Commands

 ### Cyrus mail replication